 Huntington Beach, CA

 Linkbot is specially designed for hands-on teaching and learning of math in classrooms with a large number of math topics to cover and limited class time.
-Linkbot is ready to use out of the box and helps students make meaningful connections between abstract math concepts in Common Core State Standards (CCSS) with real-life applications.
+Linkbot is ready to use out of the box and helps students make meaningful connections between abstract math concepts with real-life applications.
+Lessons and activities are keyed to national and state math standards.
 Concrete applications with equations, tables, plotting, animation, and motion of robot hardware engage students with deep learning to better understand and retain math concepts.
 It also develops students' critical thinking and problem-solving skills.
 Check out the links below for success stories on how Linkbot can be used to close the math achievement gap as well as increase math performance for at-risk and gifted students alike, and classroom videos on the innovative ways Linkbot may be used in math classrooms.

 Computer Science, NGSS, and CTE